brano2/mljw/README.md

 ## How to run

 To run the flask app, either hit the play button in PyCharm, or execute `flask run` in terminal (after `conda activate htb2020`)

+## Chrome Extension Development

+* Install [node](https://nodejs.org/en/).
+Any version from 8+
+* Go to the `ext` directory and run `npm install`.
+This will install all the necessary dependencies.
+* To start developing the extension run `npm run dev`.
+This will create a `dist` folder.
+* To load the extension (`dist` folder) follow the guide on [how to load unpacked extension](https://webkul.com/blog/how-to-install-the-unpacked-extension-in-chrome/)
+* To build the extesion run `npm run build`.
+This will create a zip file ready to be used as an extension.